 2010-Present: Setting a national agenda

 Alzheimer's researchers unite to raise awareness and concern

 Dozens of Alzheimer's researchers unite with the Alzheimer's Association for an "Alzheimer's Breakthrough Ride®," a 66-day bike relay across America to raise public and congressional awareness of the urgent need for more federal funding to support the search for effective Alzheimer's treatments.

 The Alzheimer's Association and its partners in the Coalition Against Major Diseases (CAMD) released a first-of-its kind database of 4,000 patients who participated in 11 pharmaceutical industry-sponsored clinical trials of Alzheimer's treatments.
 The combined data, accessible to any qualified researcher, will offer unprecedented power to understand the course of Alzheimer's.

-The Association launches TrialMatch®, a free, user-friendly tool to help prospective participants identify clinical studies that might be a good fit.
-Stakeholders have unanimously identified building awareness of studies and increasing enrollment as key strategies to accelerate treatment development.
+The Association launches TrialMatch®, a free, easy-to-use clinical studies matching service that connects individuals living with Alzheimer's disease, caregivers, and healthy volunteers with current research studies.
+Stakeholders unanimously identified building awareness of research studies and increasing enrollment as key strategies to accelerate treatment development.

 Alzheimer's advances to sixth-leading cause of US deaths

 The Centers for Disease Control and Prevention (CDC) National Center for Health Statistics releases final 2007 data showing that Alzheimer's disease is now our sixth-leading cause of death.

 A group of researchers publish a working model relating changes in Alzheimer’s biomarkers to disease stage and symptom severity.
 The model has become a focal point of research into Alzheimer’s biomarkers, and is revised periodically to account for new research.